robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^By contrast, this is an extremely trustworthy little class.
 It’s less automatic, but also less magical, while still allowing conveniences such as `@auto_closure` to wrap the construction of new delays.

+^I have hash & equality & a convenience constructor as functions, but this is a sufficient description of the class itself.

 ---

 # **PROTECTING your PARSERS from NONTERMINATION 😎**